Date: 27 November 2015. Portlight

 Larry makes wonderful

 jewelry.
-Were I were not so focused on the sun-catchers I'd
+Were I were not so focused on the sun-catchers I

-buy his necklaces.
+buy more than one of his necklaces.
 They are beautiful.
 Many of the pretties

 would make ideal Christmas tree ornaments too.